drmikehenry/svnwrap/README.rst

 Caveats
 -------

-- On occasion, the ``svn`` client needs to invoke an editor (e.g., when encountering a merge conflict).
-Normally this works fine because the stdout of ``svn`` is connected to a terminal.
-But to created prettied output, svnwrap uses a pipe to capture stdout from ``svn``, which makes some editors unable to function correctly.
-To work around this problem, svnwrap tries to determine which editor ``svn`` would invoke, then it sets the ``SVN_EDITOR`` environment variable to point to itself.
-When ``svn`` launches the editor specified by this updated variable, svnwrap duplicates the stderr file descriptor (which should still be connected to the terminal) onto stdout, then executes the original editor.
+- On occasion, the ``svn`` client needs to invoke an editor (e.g., to provide a commit message).
+Without svnwrap, this works fine because the stdout and stderr of ``svn`` are connected to a terminal.
+But to created prettied output and to capture error messages, svnwrap uses pipes to capture stdout and stderr from ``svn``, which makes some console-based editors unable to function correctly.
+To work around this problem, svnwrap tries to determine which editor ``svn`` would invoke, then it sets the ``SVN_EDITOR`` environment variable to run some Python code before invoking the original editor.
+When ``svn`` executes this code, stdout and stderr are first reconnected to the console, then the original editor is invoked.
 Svnwrap looks in most of the places where an editor might be configured, but it checks only per-user environment variables and config files.
 It will not check any registry settings on Windows, nor will it check any system-wide configuration files.
   To overcome this limitation, set the ``SVN_EDITOR`` environment variable to your preferred editor settings.

 License
 -------